niondir/iot-dashboard/README.md

 - OpenSource with code that I can understand and extend for full customization
 - Running locally/offline without the need of any server, keeping the server optional until I really need one
-- Simple API to write custom widgets and datasources
+- Simple API to write custom widgets and datasources to have a good base for community driven development and extensions
 - A Reasonable set of default widgets, to be used out of the box
 - Easy to setup and maintain, even for unusual datasources
+- The possibility to be part of a community that extends the Dashboard for their own needs

 ## Setup ##